Cross Country Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2023 - DAY 2)

 And now we take a closer look at this year's Glenfarclas Cross Country Chase and try to determine which horse is likely to prevail.

-Who will win the Cross Country Chase 2023?
+Who will win the Cross Country Handicap Chase 2025?

 Dark horses?